Online Learning under Budget and ROI Constraints via Weak Adaptivity: Introduction

 \section{Introduction}

 A decision maker takes decisions over $T$ rounds.
 At each round $t$, the decision $x_t\in\cX$ is chosen before observing a reward function $f_t$ together with a set of \emph{time-varying} constraint functions.
 The decision maker is allowed to make decisions that are \emph{not} feasible, provided that the overall sequence of decisions obeys the \emph{long-term constraints} over the entire time horizon, up to a small cumulative violation across the $T$ rounds.
 The goal of the decision maker is to maximize their cumulative reward, while satisfying the long-term constraints.
-This model was first proposed by \citet{mannor2009online} and later developed along various directions (see, \eg \cite{mahdavi2012trading,jenatton2016adaptive,liakopoulos2019cautious,yu2017online,castiglioni2022unifying}). \footnote{A detailed discussion of further related works can be found in the appendix.}
+This model was first proposed by \citet{mannor2009online} and later developed along various directions \citep{mahdavi2012trading,jenatton2016adaptive,liakopoulos2019cautious,yu2017online,castiglioni2022unifying}.

+Motivated by applications in online ad auctions, we consider the case in which the decision maker has a budget and \emph{return-on-investment} (ROI) constraint \citep{auerbach2008empirical,golrezaei2021bidding,golrezaei2021auction}.
+The decision maker is subject to bandit feedback: at each time $t$, the decision maker takes a decision $x_t$ and then observes the realized reward $f_t(x_t)$ and a cost $c_t(x_t)$.
+Inputs $(f_t,c_t)$ can either be generated i.i.d. according to some unknown distribution, or selected by an oblivious adversary.